Linnd shoulder rest Linnd shoulder rest

 I’m offering this review because – I really like this tuner.
 I would look for another if it were lost.

-9
+Overall Rating: 9

-Double Fiddle Cases other
+Double Fiddle Cases: other

-AZJohnB (see all reviews from this person)
+Submitted by AZJohnB (see all reviews from this person) on 9/21/2010

-3 double cases from 3 places
+Where Purchased: 3 double cases from 3 places

 Overall Comments